 The Company recorded a full valuation allowance for deferred tax assets with respect to its deferred tax assets in Israel due to uncertainty about its ability to utilize such losses in the future.
 The ultimate realization of deferred tax assets depends on the generation of future taxable income during the periods in which those temporary differences are deductible.
 Management considers the scheduled reversal of deferred tax liabilities, projected taxable income, and tax-planning strategies in making this assessment.
-The valuation allowance for deferred tax assets as of December 31, 2018 and 2017 was \$6,418 and \$5,256 respectively.
-The net change in the total valuation allowance for each of the years ended December 31, 2018, 2017 and 2016, was an increase of \$271, \$1,218 and \$1,160, respectively.
+The valuation allowance for deferred tax assets as of December 31, 2019 and 2018 was \$6,298 and \$6,160 respectively.
+The net change in the total valuation allowance for each of the years ended December 31, 2019, 2018 and 2017, was an increase (decrease) of (\$138), \$271 and \$1,218, respectively.